huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

 * `log_collection` - (Optional, Bool, ForceNew) Specifies whether logs are collected when cluster installation fails.
   Default to true.
 If `log_collection` set true, the OBS buckets will be created and only used to collect logs that record MapReduce cluster creation failures.
 Changing this will create a new MapReduce cluster resource.

-* `manager_admin_pass` - (Optional, String, ForceNew) Specifies the administrator password, which is used to log in to the cluster management page.
-The password can contain 8 to 26 characters and cannot be the username or the username spelled backwards.
-The password must contain lowercase letters, uppercase letters, digits, spaces and the special
-  characters: `!?,.:-_{}[]@$^+=/`.
-Changing this will create a new MapReduce cluster resource.

 * `node_admin_pass` - (Optional, String, ForceNew) Specifies the administrator password, which is used to log in to the each nodes(/ECSs).
 The password can contain 8 to 26 characters and cannot be the username or the username spelled